Here's the list of classes

 SPACE IS LIMITED.
 Once you sign up, just bring a sketch pad and pencils or a notebook, depending whether or not you’re just writing or writing and drawing to the first class.

 The class (and all the others here) is taught by me, Jim Higgins.
 I'm a former DC Comics editor and have been in the comics field for over 25 years.
-I've written comics and screenplays as well.
+I've written comics and screenplays.
 I've taught comics at CalArts, The School of Visual Arts, UCLA, The Society of Illustrators of Los Angeles, Otis College of Art and Design, and more.
 My 12-episode online show, "Crafting Comics with Jim Higgins," was produced by Nerdist.

 Are you thinking about doing a graphic novel?
 Or maybe a comics series?
 Are you doing it, or still just thinking about it?
 Take my WRITING LONGFORM COMICS class and it'll jumpstart you and get you on your way.
 Before you sit down to do the art (or hire someone to do it) you need to make sure your story is as good as it can be.
 I'll help you with story structure, character development, get you to bring out the emotional beats, and the themes you want to explore.
 Plus, you'll get constructive feedback and support from the other students.
 And deadlines to get things done.
 Every creative person works better with deadlines!